-Getting invited to an auction, charity event, or a fundraiser don’t come around all the time, so attending such an event could very well be the highlight of the year.
+Getting invited to an auction, charity event, or fundraiser doesn’t come around all the time, so attending such an event could very well be the highlight of the year.

 However, the idea of choosing what to wear for this type of special occasion can feel a little daunting.